Diabetes Type 1: Management

 - Foot damage that can lead to amputation

-How can I manage my type 1 diabetes?
+How can I manage my blood sugar levels?

 - Check your blood sugar levels as directed and as needed.
 Several items are available to use to check your levels.
-Talk with your provider to find out which is best for you.
+You may need to check by testing a drop of blood in a glucose monitor.
+You may instead be given a continuous glucose monitoring (CGM) device.
+A sensor is placed in your abdomen or on your arm.
+You put a transmitter on the sensor to get a reading that shows up on the monitor.
+A CGM device can be used with or without an insulin pump.
+Talk with your diabetes care team provider to find out which is best for you.
 The goal for blood sugar levels before meals is between 80 and 130 mg/dL and 2 hours after eating is lower than 180 mg/dL.

 - Know what to do if your blood sugar level is too high or too low.
 Levels that remain too high or too low can be life-threatening.
-Learn the signs or symptoms of high blood sugar levels such, as increased urination and fatigue.
-Also learn the signs or symptoms of low levels such as shakiness, sweating, or irritability.
-Always glucose tablets or glucose gel to take if levels are too low.
+Learn the signs or symptoms of high blood sugar levels, such as increased urination and fatigue.
+Also learn the signs or symptoms of low levels, such as shakiness, sweating, or irritability.
+Always have glucose tablets or glucose gel to take if levels are too low.

 - Take your insulin as directed.
 You will need insulin for the rest of your life.
-Your insulin may be given by injections, or you may have an insulin pump.
-The pump gives you a constant amount of insulin through the day.
+Your insulin may be given by injections, or you may have an insulin pump or pen.
+An insulin pump is an implanted device that gives you a constant amount of insulin through the day.
 The amount changes when the number of carbohydrates (carbs) are entered.
-Your provider will talk to you about the best way for you to receive insulin.
+An insulin pen is a device prefilled with the right amount of insulin.
+You and your provider will discuss which method is best for you.

 - Know the risks if you choose to drink alcohol.
 Alcohol can cause your blood sugar levels to be low if you use insulin.
 Alcohol can cause high blood sugar levels and weight gain if you drink too much.
 Women 21 years or older and men 65 years or older should limit alcohol to 1 drink a day.
 Men aged 21 to 64 years should limit alcohol to 2 drinks a day.
 A drink of alcohol is 12 ounces of beer, 5 ounces of wine, or 1½ ounces of liquor.